 |Duplex 2205||UNS S32205 Duplex F60 (UNS31803 Duplex F51)||1.4462

 UNS S32205 Duplex F60

 |655 (95)||450 (65)||25|

-Alloy 2205 is a 22% Cr duplex stainless steel, supplied in the solution annealed condition.
+Duplex 2205 is a 22% Cr duplex stainless steel, supplied in the solution annealed condition.
 As a duplex stainless steel, it combines the desirable aspect of properties of both austenitic and ferritic grades.
 The high chromium, molybdenum and nitrogen contents results in a Pitting Resistance Equivalent number (PREN) of 33-34, providing pitting and crevice corrosion resistance superior to Alloy 316L or Alloy 317L austenitic stainless steels in almost all corrosive media.
-Due to its excellent corrosion properties, it is well-suited to environments containing chlorides and hydrogen sulphide, for use in oil & gas extraction from sour wells, in refineries and in process solutions contaminated with chlorides.
+Due to its excellent corrosion properties, Duplex 2205 is well suited to environments containing chlorides and hydrogen sulphide, for use in oil and gas extraction from sour wells, in refineries and in process solutions contaminated with chlorides.